alandanielmh/sngular_interview/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project 🤔

-This project is a Sngular Interview that runs the function above and return the result, everything in different components
+This project is a Sngular Interview that runs the function below and return the result, everything in different components

  <img src="src/Images/Function.png" width="800" height="80">